matthijskooijman/Ringphone/README.md

 `RingPhoneSketch` and `Case` directories respectively.
 The `Data` directory contains a template for the contents of the SD card.

+A PDF version of the schematic, along with gerbers, board views and other generated files for released board versions can be found under the releases on the Github page.

 This project uses an unmodified phone, connecting to it using the two wires that normally connect to the telephone line (in essence, the electronics emulate a telephone line).
 In theory it should be able to